vikramkh/course-website-16fa/index.md

     provided in class.
 Please consult these carefully before requesting a regrade.
 Please fill out the
-    [regrade request form](content/hws/regrade_request_16sp.pdf) and bring it to the course administrator, Laura Fox, in Levine 308, together with the assignment or exam by the regrade deadline.
+    [regrade request form](content/hws/regrade_request_16sp.pdf) and bring it to the course administrator, Caitlin Coad, in Levine 308, together with the assignment or exam by the regrade deadline.